vincentux/onmastodon/content/contribute.md

 + You might mention your mastodon account.
 + You should entitle it *Profile: …* to keep things tidy.
 + You should use English in your comments and description.
++ You should give number of follower to ease verification of rules.